The Integrity of the Word

 Hebrews 12:2 looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.

-• “They shall lay hands on the sick, and they shall recover” (Mark 16:18).
+“They shall lay hands on the sick, and they shall recover” (Mark 16:18).
 This means nothing until we act on it.

-• “In my name shall they cast out demons” (verse 17).
+“In my name shall they cast out demons” (verse 17).
 This Scripture means nothing until we act on it.

-• “That whatsoever ye shall ask of the Father in my name, he may give it you” (John 15:16).
-This Scripture is useless, dead, until we act on it.
 It is acting on the Word that builds faith in the believer.
 You may have all the promises; you may have the mighty Spirit dwelling in you; but if you do not act on the Word, God is impotent in you.
 Acting on the Word makes Jesus vitally real to the believer.
-(See 2 Corinthians 5:7.)

-THE WORD ON OUR LIPS
+THE WORD IN OUR MOUTH

 Because if thou shalt confess with thy mouth Jesus as Lord…with the mouth confession is made unto salvation.
 (Romans 10:9, 10)

-• Your word becomes God’s Word, and your lips become God’s ambassador.
+Your word becomes God’s Word, and your lips become God’s ambassador.
 God’s Word in your mouth, fresh from the love in your heart, burns in the heart of the hearer.

 FEEDING ON THE WORD

-• Psalm 78:24–25: “And he rained down manna upon them to eat, and gave them food from heaven.
+Psalm 78:24–25: “And he rained down manna upon them to eat and gave them food from heaven.
 Man did eat the bread of the mighty.”

-• Job 23:12: “I have not gone back from the commandment of his lips; I have treasured up the words of his mouth more than my necessary food.”
+Job 23:12: “I have not gone back from the commandment of his lips; I have treasured up the words of his mouth more than my necessary food.”

 HOW MUCH DO YOU REMEMBER?

-- What is the Word of God doing?
+What is the Word of God doing?

-- Give the three convictions by the Word.
+Give the three convictions by the Word.

-- Why is it necessary to hear the Word in order to be saved?
+Why is it necessary to hear the Word in order to be saved?

-- What is a renewed mind?
+What is a renewed mind?

-- Discuss the difference between memorizing the Word and having the Word indwell you.
+Discuss the difference between memorizing the Word and having the Word indwell you.

-- Quote the Scripture that shows we receive our inheritance through the Word.
+Quote the Scripture that shows we receive our inheritance through the Word.

-- Discuss how the Word brings healing.
+Discuss how the Word brings healing.

-- What does it mean for you to act on the Scriptures that tell you that God is your Father?
+What does it mean for you to act on the Scriptures that tell you that God is your Father?

-- How does the Word become effective in your lips?
+How does the Word become effective in your lips?